-Let’s go back in time and imagine that you are in your elementary/middle/high school classroom.
-The teacher announces that you are going to begin your literature circle rotation for the class period.
 What will this consist of exactly?
-One student in the group will be rummaging through the desk trying to find their paper from yesterday, one team member will be complaining that this is so annoying, and two students can’t find a pencil because they are either lost or unsharpened.
-This learning style may be the learning style that you are used to, but with the 21st century and how far technology has come, this does not need to be the classroom that you teach.
+One student in the group will be rummaging through their desk trying to find yesterday’s paper.
+Another team member will be complaining that this activity is annoying.
+Meanwhile, two students can’t find a pencil because they are either lost or unsharpened.
+This chaotic scene might be familiar to you, but in the 21st century, with the advancements in technology, this doesn’t have to be the classroom you teach in.

 We need to change our style of teaching to fit the needs of the students in our classes.
 These requirements reflect the skills of a 21st century learner.
 When we consider 21st century learning techniques, we think of the following: collaboration, teamwork, creativity, imagination, critical thinking, and problem-solving.
 You may be thinking, “How are we going to achieve this?”
 I have the magical answer for you.
 We are going to combine two things: Google Classroom and literature circles to make the reading activities more engaging and to help develop 21st century learning skills.